jmock-developers/jmock-packaging/README.md

 ## Release Instructions (Maven 2)

+### Prerequisites

+Because the source projects aren't part of this packaging project, the source has to be retrieved before we can package it.
+Currently, this is done by an embedded Groovy script which attempts to download artifacts as part of the Maven build.
+It attempts to download artifacts from [http://jmock.org/dist](http://jmock.org/dist).
+It seems to be platform specific as it has problems on Windows.

+### Maven Profiles

 The parent pom supports two profiles; `jmock1` and `jmock2`.
 The profile determines which artifacts are part of the release.

 ### Snapshot Build